TUW-GEO/ReconOri/image_selection/README.md

 #### Contrast Limited, Adaptive Histogram Equalization

-To make Contrast Limited, Adaptive Histogram Equalization available as image enhancement, enter in the OSGeo4W Shell:
+To make Contrast Limited, Adaptive Histogram Equalization available as image enhancement, enter in the OSGeo4W shell:

 ```batch
 python -m pip install scikit-image
 ```

+### PlugIn Itself

+To make the PlugIn accessible in QGIS, use menu `PlugIns` → entry `Manage and install plugins` → tab `Install from ZIP`,  choose the path to the PlugIn's package archive (`.zip`), and hit `Install Plugin`.

+Afterwards, activate the PlugIn in the QGIS PlugIn manager: menu `PlugIns` → entry `Manage and install plugins` → tab `Installed` → Check `DoRIAH Image Selection`.

+You should now see the PlugIn icon in the QGIS main window.
+If not: menu `View` → entry `Tool boxes` → check `PlugIn tool box`.

 ## Configuration